 - Beginners may find it difficult to operate

-What Factors to Consider When Purchasing a Coffee Maker?
+What to Consider When Buying a Coffee Maker?

 Before you go ahead and get yourself a coffee maker, there are several factors that you should account for.
 Some of those are briefly explained below.